arkularyea/indian-startup-funding-analysis/README.md

 2. The data type of the “Founded” column is set to float64.
 It should be set to a string for uniformity.

+        THE 2021 DATA
+1. Some data types had to be changed so analysis could run smoothly.

 ## GENERAL NOTES

 •	The columns in 2018 are different from those of 2019–2021, meaning they have to be renamed before merging for consistency’s sake.